 The Purpose of fire alarm system is to alert the occupants, to summon aid and to control fire safety functions.

 Equipment shall be listed for the purpose for which it is used.

 Fire alarm system plans and specifications shall be developed by persons who are experienced in design, installation and testing.

 The NFPA 72, National Fire Alarm Code, is the most highly referenced and used guide by fire alarm system contractors, AHJ’s and anyone involved in the construction and fire industry.
 It is the standard on HOW things should be done when it comes to fire alarm systems.
 It covers the application, installation, location, performance, inspection, testing, and maintenance of the fire alarm systems and their components.
 The current edition of the code book is 2013, However as of today, NICET will test you on the 2007 edition and it is the only edition permitted in the exam room. [click to continue…]

 So I’ve decided to study for the exam.
 Now, where to begin?
 What to study?
 Where to get the reference materials?
 It’s overwhelming.
 So, let’s take it one step at a time.

 The majority of the questions in the NICET certification exams are from four major code books, NFPA 72, NFPA 70, NFPA 101, and IBC.

 Depending on the level of the NICET CBT exam, you are permitted to bring some of the reference books I mention above to the testing center.
-ONLY the specified editions by NICET are permitted.
-DO NOT bring the latest addition of the code books, they will not allow you to take it to the exam room.
-The following table will tell what you can bring at each level. [click to continue…]
+Bring ONLY the specified editions by NICET.
+DO NOT bring older or newer edition of the code books, Also NFPA “Handbook” will NOT be Permitted, just Bring the regular code book.
+The following table will tell what you can bring at each level.

 Fire alarm certification is becoming a very important credential in the industry; it is now a requirement by specific jobs, AHJ, and employers.
 I think the certification will play a big role in the advancement of one’s career in this industry. [click to continue…]